teddy-vltn/vinted-discord-bot/readme.md

 ### Configuration Options

-*   `useSelenium`: Boolean value to enable Selenium scraping.
+> [!IMPORTANT]\
-*   `useProxy`: ProxyEntity object to set up a proxy for the monitor.
+> All needs to be written in French for now.
+More languages are coming soon with the dataset.

 *   `search_text`: Text to search for in the Vinted website.
 *   `order`: Sort order of the items.